jonashackt/ansible-windows-docker-springboot/README.md

 ## Example project showing how to provision, deploy and run Spring Boot apps inside Docker Windows Containers on Windows Host using Packer, Powershell, Vagrant & Ansible

 This is a follow-up to the repository [ansible-windows-springboot](https://github.com/jonashackt/ansible-windows-springboot) and the blog post [Running Spring Boot Apps on Windows with Ansible (codecentric.de)](https://blog.codecentric.de/en/2017/01/ansible-windows-spring-boot/).
+There is a corresponding new blog post available here: [Running Spring Boot Apps on Docker Windows Containers with Ansible: A Complete Guide incl Packer, Vagrant & Powershell](https://blog.codecentric.de/en/2017/04/ansible-docker-windows-containers-spring-boot/).

 Because [Microsoft &amp; Docker Inc. developed a native Docker implementation on Windows](https://blog.docker.com/2016/09/dockerforws2016/) using Hyper-V (or even a thinner layer) which let´s you run tiny little Windows containers inside your Windows box, which are accessible through the Docker API, I wanted to get my hands on them as soon as I heard of it.
 A list of [example Windows Docker Images is provided here](https://hub.docker.com/r/microsoft/).